 - the identification of the causes of deforestation and forest degradation in the agro-ecological zones; - the determination of the rates of deforestation and forest degradation (national) taking into consideration the different agro-ecological zones.
-This will result from the definition of forest that will be taken into consideration for the country, considering the different characteristics of the agro-ecological zones (see component 3); - the analysis of experience concerning policy and strategy making it possible to impact deforestation and forest degradation; - the analysis of overlapping sectoral policies with the objective of harmonizing them and making them coherent); - the analysis of the land management system; - the state of governance, REDD+ and the risks of corruption; - the political economy of REDD+.
+This will result from the definition of forest that will be taken into consideration for the country, considering the different characteristics of the agro-ecological zones (see component 3); - the analysis of experience concerning policy and strategy making it possible to impact deforestation and forest degradation; - the analysis of overlapping sectoral policies with the objective of harmonizing them and making them coherent): - The analysis of laws and of the traditional and formal land tenure management system; - the state of governance, REDD+ and the risks of corruption; - the political economy of REDD+.